 So, what are the benefits of Meditation and how can it help an individual in their recovery from addiction?

 Individuals who suffer from addiction and mood disorders often suffer from a very busy mind.
 It can be hard at times to differentiate false beliefs from the truth and the mind can operate from a very fear based place.
-This type of thinking can cause all sorts of problems such as anxiety, insomnia, depression and compulsive behaviours.
+This type of thinking can trigger conditions such as anxiety, insomnia, depression and compulsive behaviours.
 By slowing the mind and body without the use of chemicals, all sorts of benefits can be reaped.
 Here are just some of the recognised and scientifically proven advantages of practicing regular meditation:

 The most well-known type of meditation is Mindfulness.
 Mindfulness concentrates on the individual being present in the moment.
 This particular meditation is especially helpful to those that suffer from anxiety and stress related disorders.
 Regularly practiced by Buddhists, it assists in quieting the mind and helping the individual to find calm and peace within, by relaxing the body and focusing on the here and now.